how to know if you have a thyroid problem

 • Dry skin and brittle nails

-Sometimes Hashimoto’s disease causes hypothyroidism.
-Hashimoto’s disease is an autoimmune condition.
-Your immune system attacks your thyroid gland.
-This inflames the gland and causes it to make fewer hormones than your body needs to function.
+A number of problems can cause hypothyroidism.
+One of these is Hashimoto’s disease, an autoimmune condition in which your immune system attacks your thyroid gland.
+This inflames the gland and causes it to produce fewer hormones than your body needs.

 • Hair loss